dequelabs/axe-devtools-implementation-agent-public/README.md

 ## Installation Instructions

 1. Download the release for you operating system from the Releases section.
-2. Once downloaded, place the executable someplace that would be accessible to your IDE (doesn't need to be in path).
+2. Once downloaded, place the executable someplace that would be accessible to your IDE.
 3. Add MCP configuration to the IDE.

 ### macOS and Linux Instructions

-The downloaded executables will need an extra step on macOS and Linux to make them executable
+The downloaded executables will need an extra step on macOS and Linux to make them executable.

 **macOS**
 ```shell